CameronDevine/StateMint/paper/paper.md

 Once entered, the equations are sent to the Lambda function and the dynamic system model is returned.
 The results are then displayed as rendered math or source code in any of the following languages: \LaTeX, Matlab, Python, and Mathematica.
 Examples and documentation are built-in, allowing the user to learn the interface as they use it.
-The user input can be shared, downloaded, and saved the dynamic system models for later use or modification.
+The user input can be shared, downloaded, and saved for later use or modification.
 Because this interface utilizes Amazon AWS serverless resources, required maintenance and costs are minimized.
-An automated installer is also [included](https://github.com/CameronDevine/StateMint/tree/master/web).
+An automated installer for independent deployment of the website is also [included](https://github.com/CameronDevine/StateMint/tree/master/web).

 # Python Package